cityblock/commons-starter-project/README.md

 You are now ready to start writing data models.
 We use [Objection.js](https://vincit.github.io/objection.js/) as our ORM, which is actually built on top of Knex.js.

 First, write out the model for accessing your pokemon table in `pokemon.ts`.
 For reference, here is our [patient model](https://github.com/cityblock/commons/blob/master/server/models/patient.ts) from Commons.
+For the JSON schema, ensure Objection reads your Postgres JSON data types as arrays of strings.

 You can also see all models in Commons [here](https://github.com/cityblock/commons/tree/master/server/models).